 Despite feelings of unhappiness as a growing concern in our society, there are many resources that can help you.
 Other people have been in your shoes, and they've found ways to experience happiness again.

-If you find yourself in a similar position, you'll want to find the root of your unhappiness, so you can make changes.
+If you find yourself feeling unhappy with your life, you'll want to find the root cause of your unhappiness, so you can make changes.
 First, look at your lifestyle and see if anything has changed in the recent past.
 If you experienced a big change around the time your unhappiness began, it may be the source of your negative feelings.

 For example, did you move to a home in a colder climate?
 If you've been getting less sun exposure than usual, your body may lack vitamin D. In this case, getting adequate time in the sun or taking a vitamin D supplement could help your mood.
 Alternatively, have you recently started a new job?
 Changes in routine can be overwhelming and can therefore lead to negative emotions.
 Give yourself time to adjust and indulge in self-care in the meantime.
 Sometimes, it takes a while to get used to a new lifestyle.